 Idle current reduction should be used whenever possible.
-By reducing the current, you are reducing the I^2R losses in the motor.
-Therefore, the temperature drop in the motor is exponential, not linear.
-This means that even a small reduction in the idle current can have a large effect on the temperature of the motor.
+By reducing the current, you are reducing the I^2R losses in the motor, which results in an exponential, not linear, drop in motor temperature.
+This means that even a small reduction in the idle current can have a significant effect on the temperature of the motor.